Why Experience Matters in a Through-Channel Marketing Automation Provider

 The Evolution of TCMA

 Fast forward another decade to the 2010s through today, and DAM software has evolved into a separate category from Distributed Marketing, though overlap still exists with some use cases blurring those lines a bit.
 Other traditional Co-Op Advertising management companies tend to either partner with an existing ad builder company or create their own ad building technology.
 Then, there are ad agencies that cobble together single-point solutions in an attempt to build marketing stacks for brands — this usually comes at a high cost and expensive maintenance for upkeep.
-There are many options to consider that you could easily end up with analysis paralysis.
+There are so many options to consider that you could easily end up with analysis paralysis.

-Today’s leaders in the TCMA industry have taken different routes to get to this level.
+Today’s leaders in the Through-Channel Marketing Automation industry have taken different routes to get to this level.
 Some companies have been purchased by private equity firms and are part of an acquisition strategy to integrate several products, tools and service offerings.
 Others have been purchased by big digital printing technology companies that provide in-house print management software and systems with service bureau output print and direct mail services on site.
 Others have been acquired by large global advertising agencies.
 As for SproutLoud, we have maintained the same core executive leadership team since the company was founded in 2006.
 And that’s a distinct differentiation that is worth considering.

-The Value of Leadership in TCMA
+The Value of Leadership

-In our experience, who’s at the helm of a company matters.
+In our experience, who’s at the helm of company matters.
 It’s important to ask how long the executive team of a company you’re considering doing business with has actually been working together to run the business.
 At many companies, once a deal is signed, execution is left to the management teams and senior account support staff with very little involvement from the executives.

 It’s important to know, in advance, if you’re dealing with a firm that is courting your business with an army of entry-level sales reps and junior biz dev managers.
 Can a junior rep truly be the best steward of your business goals and offer advice based on years of experience?
 Or will you have access to C-suite expertise?
 These are valid questions to ask.

-What’s Next in TCMA?
+What’s Next in TCMA Industry?